qadenz/qadenz.github.io/_docs/faq/licensing.md

 That said, if a team finds that Qadenz is lacking functionality in a certain area, or that a change to existing functionality positively impact their own and other teams that use Qadenz, the best course of action is to [create an issue]() so that the changes can be considered for inclusion in a future release.

-### GitHub allows me to fork code repos, can I fork Qadenz?
+### Can I fork Qadenz?

-GitHub certain does allow forking (and I wouldn't want to disable it even if I could), and forking could in fact be considered distribution of the library.
-Compliance with the license, in this case, would come down to intent.
+Compliance with the license, when it comes to creating forks of Qadenz, would come down to intent.
 If an individual or team is involved in any contributions to Qadenz, or is simply tinkering with the code for personal education purposes, then forking would be no problem (though perhaps forking to a private repo might be a good idea).
 If an individual or team has forked Qadenz with the intent to re-release as either an individual library or bundled with other libraries, then this would not be allowed by the terms of the license.

 ### I work with a consulting/staff-augmentation/managed services vendor, may I offer Qadenz to my clients?